Article 9 of the Constitution of Singapore: Meaning of personal liberty

 It was held in the Malaysian Court of Appeal case of Sugumar Balakrishnan v.
 Pengarah Imigresen Negeri Sabah (1998) that the term life in Article 5(1) of the Constitution is not limited to mere existence, but is a wide concept that must receive a broad and liberal interpretation.
 Likewise, personal liberty should be similarly interpreted, as any other approach to construction will necessarily produce an incongruous and absurd result.
 On the facts, personal liberty extended to the liberty of an aggrieved person to go to court and seek judicial review, and thus a statutory provision that sought to oust the power of judicial review was apparently inconsistent with this fundamental liberty.
-However, the apparent inconsistency could be resolved by permitting an ouster clause to immunize from judicial review only those administrative acts and decisions that are not infected by an error of law.
+However, the apparent inconsistency could be resolved by permitting an ouster clause to immunise from judicial review only those administrative acts and decisions that are not infected by an error of law.
 Although the Federal Court reversed the Court of Appeal on this point, in the subsequent case Lee Kwan Woh v.
 Public Prosecutor (2009) the Federal Court held that the provisions of the Constitution should be interpreted "generously and liberally", and that "on no account should a literal construction be placed on its language, particularly upon those provisions that guarantee to individuals the protection of fundamental rights".
 In its view:

 The Federal Court went on to state that personal liberty "includes other rights" such as the right to "cross the frontiers in order to enter or leave the country when one so desires".

 It has been suggested that since Article 9(1) of the Singapore Constitution is pitched at a high level of generality, there is no limitation in the ordinary natural meaning of the phrase.
 Thus, there is no requirement in the Constitution for personal liberty to be construed narrowly to mean only freedom from physical restraint.